Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Benchmark Setup

 \subsubsection{Domain Selection}

-\paragraph{Desiderata for domain selection.} To comprehensively evaluate model performance across diverse real-world distribution shifts, it is essential to establish clear criteria for selecting both source and target domains.
+\paragraph{Desiderata for domain selection.} To comprehensively evaluate model performance across diverse \twy{semi-synthetic} distribution shifts, it is essential to establish clear criteria for selecting both source and target domains.
 Our benchmark prioritizes several key factors: \begin{itemize} \item[1.]
-Socioeconomic diversity: We evaluate models from individual data representing varying economic conditions characterized by different income levels. \item[2.]
-Geographic diversity: We assess models under various environmental contexts and urban-rural dynamics by including data from different regions. \item[3.]
-Demographic diversity: We evaluate how well each model generalizes across different groups characterized by demographic factors, such as age and population composition. \item[4.]
-Temporal changes: We examine the model performance influenced by evolving socioeconomic conditions through data from multiple time periods. \end{itemize} By adhering to these principles in our domain selection, we ensure that our evaluations are realistic and comprehensive, ultimately leading to robust insights into model behavior under diverse conditions.
+Geographic diversity: We assess models under various environmental contexts and urban-rural dynamics by including data from different regions. \item[2.]
+Demographic diversity: We evaluate how well each model generalizes across different groups characterized by demographic factors, such as age and population composition. \item[3.]
+Temporal changes: We examine the model performance influenced by evolving socioeconomic conditions through data from multiple time periods. \item[4.]
+Socioeconomic diversity: We evaluate models from individual data representing varying economic conditions characterized by different income levels \wty{and education institutions}. \end{itemize} By adhering to these principles in our domain selection, we ensure that our evaluations are realistic and comprehensive, ultimately leading to robust insights into model behavior under diverse conditions.